-The number of recipients is severely underestimated in these data, the data captures only half of the persons receiving income support in reality.
-The expenditure on the other hand only diverges 10% from the official statistics.
+The number of recipients is underestimated in these data, the data captures 69% of the persons receiving income support in reality in 2009.
+The expenditure on the other hand is overestimated by 19%.
 This suggests that these families who were to a large extent dependent on income support, are more represented in the survey and/or less likely to underreport than families who have received smaller amounts of income support or for only a short period of time during the year.

-Table 68.
-EUROMOD validation of taxes and benefits included but not simulated: income support (bsa) [2007-2010]
+Table 71.
+EUROMOD validation of taxes and benefits included but not simulated: income support (bsa) [2009-2012]